Who Will Challenge For Inter s Serie A Crown Next Season? - UrduPoint

 "We want to enjoy this but from Monday we will immerse ourselves immediately in the new season," warned Conte.

-- AC Milan - Stefano Pioli's Milan survived a rocky second half of the season after leading at the half-way point to establish his side as contenders next campaign to match Inter's 19 titles aiming for a first 'Scudetto' since 2011.
+AC MILAN Stefano Pioli's Milan survived a rocky second half of the season after leading at the half-way point to establish his side as contenders next campaign to match Inter's 19th titles with a first 'Scudetto' since 2011.

 Despite poor home form, Milan were solid on the road with a Serie A record 16 away wins to finish second -- 12 points behind Inter -- and return to Champions League football for the first time in seven years.

-Zlatan Ibrahimovic was the catalyst, on and off the pitch, despite a season overshadowed by injury and illness where he scored 15 goals in 19 games.
+Zlatan Ibrahimovic was the catalyst, on and off the pitch, in a season overshadowed by injury and illness where he scored 15 goals in 19 games.

-The Swedish veteran has committed to another season with the 'Rossoneri' taking him past 40 years old.
+The Sweden veteran has committed to another season with the 'Rossoneri' taking him past 40 years old.

 Ibrahimovic proved to be a mentor in a club with the youngest players in Italy with midfielder Franck Kessie having his best season in with 13 goals.